 I/We NRIC No./Company No

 of

 being a member/members of LEBTECH BERHAD , hereby appoint

 of

 or

 of

-Annual Ampuai adjourn g him/her, the Chairman of the Meeting, as my/our proxy, to vote for me/us and on General Meeting of Lebtech Berhad to be held at Patio 7, Level 2, Concorde Hotel Shahn Zabedah C9/C, 40100 Shah Alam, Selangor Darul Ehsan on Thursday, 28 June 2018 ment thereof, for/against the resolution(s) to be proposed thereat.
-Indicate with an "X" in the appropriate box provided how you wish your vote to be cast cified herein, the proxy will vote or abstain from voting as he thinks fit. n Alam, No. 3 8 at 11.30 a. , Jalan Tengku m. and at any
+Annual Ampuai adjourn Please g him/her, the Chairman of the Meeting, as my/our proxy, to vote for me/us and on General Meeting of Lebtech Berhad to be held at Patio 7, Level 2, Concorde Hotel Shahn Zabedah C9/C, 40100 Shah Alam, Selangor Darul Ehsan on Tuesday, 25 June 2019 ment thereof, for/against the resolution(s) to be proposed thereat. indicate with an "X" in the appropriate box provided how you wish your vote to be cast cified herein, the proxy will vote or abstain from voting as he thinks fit. n Alam, No. 3 9 at 11.30 a.
+B, Jalan Tengku m. and at any

 Resol ution For Against

 No. 1 Approval of Directors' fees

-No. 2 Re-election of Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin as Director
+No. 2 Re-election of Dato' Hazli Bin Ibrahim as Director

 No. 3 Re-appointment of Messrs Afrizan Tarmili Khairul Azhar as Auditors

-No. 4 Appoint in office as Independent Non-Executive Director - Dato' Hazli Bin Ibrahim
+No. 4 Continuing in office as Independent Non-Executive Director - Dato' Hazli Bin Ibrahim

 No. 5 Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature

-As witn ess my/our hand thisday of2018
+As witn ess my/our hand thisday of2019

 No. of shares held: CDS Account No.

-Sigr nature/Comm on Seal
+Sign nature/Comm non Seal

 Notes:-